kimdoanh89/sdwan-python-rest-api/README.md

   template  Commands to manage template: create, delete, list, show
 ```

-And for each command, it support some subcommands, for example:
+And for each command, it support some subcommands, for example, `template` command:

 ```bash
 -> % python sdwancli.py template